pitt-crc/kubernetes-tutorial/README.md

 # CD DevOps Example

 This repository provides a getting started tutorial for setting up continuous deployment workflows with ArgoCD.
-Instructions are written for a

 ## System Setup

-The following section provides instructions for spinning up a development Kubernetes environment.
+The following section provides instructions for setting up a development Kubernetes environment.
 These instructions are not suitable for building a production ready system.
 Examples are written for an x86-64 system running [Rocky Linux](https://rockylinux.org/).
-Links are provide to the alternative installation instructions for other system configurations.
+Links are provided to the alternative installation instructions for other system configurations.

-## Installing Docker
+### Installing Docker

 Rocky linux maintains [official instructions](https://docs.rockylinux.org/gemstones/docker/) for installing docker.
-The open source alternative Podman does come pre-installed on Rocky, but has some compatibility issues known campatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).
+The open source alternative Podman does come pre-installed on Rocky, but has some compatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).

 ```bash
 sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo